 If loss of sexual desire is caused by a physical impact of your cancer treatment, such as a reduction in testosterone, it may be appropriate for you to discuss this with your treatment team or GP so that they can consider whether you would benefit from testosterone replacement or supplementation.
 You may be referred to a urology or andrology service to further investigate the most appropriate medical management for your low testosterone level.

-Low testosterone levels are more commonly seen after intensive systemic cancer treatments such as after high dose chemotherapy or stem cell transplantation but may also occur after testicular surgery (if the remaining testis is not working optimally or must be removed).
+Low testosterone levels are more commonly seen after intensive systemic cancer treatments such as after high dose chemotherapy or stem cell transplantation but may also occur after testicular surgery (if the remaining testis is not working optimally or must be removed) or a prostatectomy.

 Loss of desire is also a common side effect of androgen deprivation therapy (ADT) given in the short-term or longer-term management of prostate cancer.
 In this clinical situation it is usually contraindicated to offer testosterone treatment.
 Where the man is on long-term ADT, some consultants will consider a “hormone holiday” for a few months where ADT is temporarily stopped.
 If that is something the man and his partner wish to explore, it allows some time to see if testosterone level recovery will lead to improvements in sexual desire and arousal (erectile function).

 However, if you are someone who has been previously treated for prostate cancer and have now completed all treatment, but your desire has still not recovered, it can be worthwhile speaking to your GP or your treatment team to ask them if they would check your testosterone level in case this is contributing to your persistent lack of sexual interest or erection difficulties.

 Loss of desire can also commonly occur for emotional or psychological reasons associated with your cancer experience or other things happening in your life such as work-related stress, low mood or depression, high anxiety or where there are challenging relationship dynamics.